JECurrie/test/README.md

-Create rails application and setup home and about pages.
+Create rails application and setup home and about pages